m3m3l0rd101/cat-fetch/README.md

 ```
 pip install -r requirements.txt
 ```
-or if you are like me in linux you could set up a venv env :
+or if you are using linux like me then, you could set up a venv env :
 ```
 python -m venv your_name_of_choice/
 ```